djangify/our-spot/README.md

 - Stick to the plan!
 It is very easy to forget the plan that is in place and to start adding extras functionalities that cause more work.
 For example I spent a whole day adding infinite scroll to the network.
 When I went to tick it off my list at the end of the day I realised it wasn't even on my list of things to do.
 To make matters worse I eventually decided to remove infinite scroll when it stopped working and include it in Stage Two.

 - The main reason I included a Stage Two into this project was to give me an opportunity to build upon my knowledge and skillset.
 I don't have all the knowledge and/or skills I need to complete this social network but I am keen to learn how to implement them as I learn more.

+While I was tempted to continually add things or try to fix these that weren't quite right, I had to conintually bring myself back to the main focus of Project 4, the dataset and the ability for members to use and query the dataset.

 </details>